-The Don Sahong Dam when completed, will block the only braid of the Mekong that allows annual migration of fish between Cambodia and Laos where the fish reproduce.
+The Don Sahong Dam, when completed, will block the only braid of the Mekong that allows annual migration of fish between Cambodia and Laos where the fish reproduce.

-It’s an orgy of biodiversity and part of an ecosystem that provides (at no expense) 60% of the protein intake for every Cambodian.
+At optimum times, it’s a million fish per hour.
+An orgy of biodiversity and part of an ecosystem that provides (at no expense) 60% of the protein intake for every Cambodian.

 The consequences of diminishing or indeed destroying the balance of this ecosystem service from Cambodia to Vietnam, is simple and straightforward.
+Hunger.